jimbrake/20-dollar-FPGA-kit/README.md

 ### Parts list with pricing and web links
 Single kit price under $30, classroom kit (quant 30) about $20 each

-Requires wire hookup using male-female jumpers
+Wiring using male-female jumpers and one ground wire jumper
 FPGA board available with small LCD screen

 #### The Gowinsemi tools may make this kit suitable for middle school students?